madhavkarri/CarND-P5-ExtendedKalmanFilters/README.md

 A wrapper code was provided to read in and parse the data.
 This code is in the `main.cpp` file.
 The `main.cpp` file creates instances of a `MeasurementPackage`.

-Inside 'main.cpp', wrapper code would be something similar to as shown below:
+Inside `main.cpp`, wrapper code would be something similar to as shown below:
 ```
 MeasurementPackage meas_package;
 meas_package.sensor_type_ = MeasurementPackage::LASER;